Course guide of Inorganic Chemistry (2041119)

 EVALUATION INSTRUMENTS

-Besides the different complementary tasks developed throughout the Course (activities and/or tests), there will be three kinds of exams:
+Besides the potential complementary tasks developed throughout the Course (activities and/or tests), there will be three kinds of exams:

-- Mid-term exam (check the date on the official website 2024-06-05_Exa menes 2024-2025_Docencia_v.8.xlsx (ugr.es)): mandatory.
-One exam is carried out during the scheduled classes unless an alternative date is agreed with the students.
+- Mid-term exam: One exam is carried out during the scheduled classes unless an alternative date is agreed with the students.
 This exam aims to (a) get students familiar with exams; (b) encourage continuous learning process in students; (c) prepare students for the final exam.
-This exam will NOT exclude content from the final exam.
+This exam will NOT exclude content from the final exam and counts for 15% of the total assesment of the subject

-- Practicum Exam: mandatory.
+- Practicum Exam: Mandatory assistance.
 Once the practical sessions are finished, a written exam about the Practicum will be performed.
-This exam will be scheduled by the teachers involved in the Practical Course and communicated to students accordingly.
+This exam will be scheduled by the teacher involved in the Practical Course and communicated to students accordingly.
+It counts for 15% of the total assesment of the subject

 - THEORY QUESTIONS, SHORT OR LONG VERSION